- Corporate and Business Organizations

 - CBS Agency, Inc., Board of Directors, Current Member

-- Greater Columbus Arts Council, Current Trustee, Immediate Past Chair, and Member of Executive Committee
+- Greater Columbus Arts Council, Former Trustee, Past Chair, and Former Member of Executive Committee

 - I Know I Can, Former Trustee and Past President